Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

 The following three results are motivated by similar results proved in \cite{mitra-endlam}.
-The proof ideas are very similar except that we got rid of the group actions and in our setting properness is never needed.
+The proof ideas are very similar.
+However, we get rid of the group actions that were there and in our setting properness is never needed.